These are some questions commonly asked about The Sixth Floor Museum. Don’t see your question? Please email email@example.com

 Why is it called The Sixth Floor Museum at Dealey Plaza?

 A sniper’s perch and rifle were found on the sixth floor of the building after the assassination of President Kennedy.
-The Museum’s core exhibit is currently housed on the sixth floor.
+The Museum’s core exhibit is housed on the sixth floor.

 Why does the Museum charge admission?